sdttttt/gcr/README.md

 ## Contributor

-Thank [@KlausDevWalker](https://github.com/KlausDevWalker) for questions about Docs.
+Thanks to [@KlausDevWalker](https://github.com/KlausDevWalker) for helping the docs get better.

 ## IDEA